Debugging Perl DBI

 warn "failed to insert $a,$b into table - $dbh->errstr" if ($@);

-e.g. if column x was a defined as an integer and the insert could legitimately have $a set to a value that does not convert to an integer, this code would issue a warning instead of dying.
+For example, if column x was a defined as an integer and the insert could legitimately have $a set to a value that does not convert to an integer, this code would issue a warning instead of dying.

-Use transactions, protect them with eval and commit or roll them back after the eval
+Use transactions, protect them with eval, and commit or roll them back after the eval

-Say you had two tables:
+Say you have two tables:

 employee